 If you've made it to the end of this letter, thank you--thank you for your patience (I won't apologize for writing a long blog post).
-And if you could pass this along to a woman you adore, then we have done something together.
+And if you could pass this along to a woman you adore, then we have done something great together.
 We have created an incredible movement of women who support each other, work WITH each other, lift each other up, and help each other create those much-needed boundaries.

 Oh and don't forget, YOU ARE BEAUTIFUL!

 Wishing you Happiness,

 "What are some Happiness tips?"
 This is one of the number 1 questions I get on a regular basis, whether at my workshops or from my clients.
 So I decided to include some of my happiness tips here WITH a caveat: they have worked for me, they may or may not work for you; create your own though, you know?
 May these inspire you to create not just happiness tips, but happiness in your life on a daily basis.

 Oh also since we remember things in 3s, each tip combines 3 words.